 Please contact us if you don't have our payment details.

 If you've a deficit then you'll have to pay it back monthly.

 Your deficit will have been worked out at the actuarial valuation and will increase each financial year.

 You'll be sent a schedule in February for the forthcoming financial year.
-This will detail the amount that needs to be paid as an annual amount or by monthly installments.
-It will also include how to pay.
+This will detail the amount that needs to be paid as an annual amount or by monthly instalments.
+It will also include information on how to pay.